Outlook Integration Guide

 - Enter a name for your application (e.g., "NINA Outlook Integration")

-- Set the appropriate Redirect URI:
+- Set the appropriate Redirect URI (only required for OAuth2):

 - For POC environment: